 Have you ever started a book thinking that the title and the blurbs disclosed too much?
 That though it still promises to be well written and interesting, you wish the ending hadn’t been alluded to?
-That’s how I felt when I started The She-Devil in the Mirror (La Diabola [sic: Diabla??] en el Espejo, 2000; tr. from the Spanish by Katherine Silver, 2009).
+That’s how I felt when I started The She-Devil in the Mirror.
 It’s a murder mystery monologue by a “fabulously unreliable” narrator, the “she-devil.”
 I was very wrong to think that I knew how this book would play out.
 As I’ve found in many of New Directions’ publications, the subject is never quite so easy to pin down.

 As I said above, this is a murder mystery delivered as a kind of dramatic monologue, like, for example, The Reluctant Fundamentalist.
 Though I liked The Reluctant Fundamentalist, I think She-Devil used the device to much greater effect.
 In other words, I thought The Reluctant Fundamentalist had a great story and great bits about identity and emotion, but the monologue felt forced and more like a gimmick in the end, though I do understand why it was used; She-Devil, on the other hand, never felt gimmicky.
 And in the end, the device effects quite an illuminating surprise.
 Here’s how it begins:

 How could such a tragedy have happened, my dear?
 I just spent the whole morning with Olga María at her boutique at the the Villa Españolas Mall, she had to check on a special order.
 I still can’t believe it; it’s like a nightmare.